What is the Best Fabric for Swimwear? Explained

 In order to increase flexibility, spandex is typically blended with other fibres.
 For example, when coupled with nylon or polyester, it produces swimming gear with outstanding control, stretch, and durability.
 Just keep in mind that it will be more figure-hugging if the spandex content is higher.

 3. Polyester Swimsuit Fabric Blends

-Whether looking at swimwear blends, you'll often see the terms "Lycra," "Spandex," and "Elastane."
-But, functionally, you won't notice a little difference between swimwear made with any of these three or any of the other brand-name elastane fibres you might find.
+When looking into swimwear mixes, the words "Lycra," "Spandex," and "Elastane" are frequently used.
+However, there isn't much of a functional difference between swimwear made with any of these three and swimwear made with any of the other name-brand elastane fibres you might discover.

 Best Swimwear Fabric for Performance

 PBT can be compared to a better-quality version of Lycra.

 PBT and Lycra are both polymeric fibres from the polyester family.
 PBT, however, has a matte texture and is less slick than Lycra.
 Like Lycra, it also stretches, although not as much.